-It got me thinking, how could we reduce and even get rid of this cost entirely, saving people $1,000’s of dollars per month?
-It sent me on a mission to find out, and I ended up finding over 20 different ways you can get free rent.
+It got me thinking, how could we reduce and even get rid of this cost entirely, potentially saving people $1,000’s of dollars per month?
+It sent me on a mission to find out, and I ended up finding 21 different ways you can get free rent.

 Living Rent Free Saves a Lot of Money

-According to Apartment List, the median cost of rent for a 2 bedroom apartment in the United States is around $1,200 per month.
+According to Apartment List, the median cost of rent for a 2 bedroom apartment in the United States is approximately $1,200 per month.

 Now, this is all easier said than done.